Fredrik Reinfeldt: Leader of the Moderate Youth League

 This provoked swift reaction from the Moderate Party leadership, who believed that Reinfeldt's criticisms had gone too far.
 On 14 February 1995 Reinfeldt was called to a meeting of the Moderate Party's Riksdag group, which took place in the former second chamber (andrakammarsalen) of the Swedish parliament building, a meeting where Bildt apparently scolded him for hours.
 After this, Reinfeldt toned down his criticism, but was ostracized within the Moderate Party and not given any important posts until after the change of leadership when Lundgren succeeded Bildt in 1999.
 At that time he was elected into a high party group, the förtroenderåd.
 From 2001 to 2002 Reinfeldt was chairman of the justice committee of the Riksdag.
 During this time he traveled around the country gathering impressions and support at the local level of the Moderate Party.

 Leader of the Moderate Party

-In the general election of 2002 the Moderate Party gained 15.3 percent of the votes—its lowest share of the vote in a general election since 1973.
+In the general election of 2002 the Moderate Party received 15.3 percent of the votes—its lowest share of the vote in a general election since 1973.
 Following the loss, Lundgren was forced to resign his position as leader of the Moderate Party.
 After the 2002 election Reinfeldt was elected as leader of the Moderate Party parliamentary group, spokesman for economic policy and vice chairman of the parliament's finance committee.
 On 25 October 2003 he was unanimously elected as the new leader of the Moderate Party.